espocrm/documentation/docs/development/metadata/entity-defs.md

 *boolean*

-To skip database table creation the entity type.
+To skip database table creation for the entity type.